3206 W Pleasanton Ave

 Esther Simplot Park is adjacent to the J.A. and Kathryn Albertson Family Foundation Boise Whitewater Park, a popular in-river recreation site enjoyed by kayakers and surfers.

-A $1 million gift from J.R. & Esther Simplot in January 2003 allowed the Boise Parks & Recreation Department to complete the purchase of riverfront property for the future Esther Simplot Park.
+A $1 million gift from J.R. & Esther Simplot in January 2003 allowed the Boise Parks and Recreation Department to complete the purchase of riverfront property for the future Esther Simplot Park.

 The city of Boise already owned 39 acres, a portion of which was donated by the Quinn-McEntee family.
 But thanks to the donation from the Simplots, the city was able to purchase the remaining 16.5 acres at the former site of the Consolidated Concrete Co.